Pediatric Orthopedic surgeons width="1024" height="188"

 Conclusion

 However, these tendencies did not reach statistical significance.
 Other trends toward open curettage, epiphysiodesis involving the femoral growth plate, and male gender as risk factors were also present.
-In order to take extra precautions, surgeons need to recognize which patients are more vulnerable to difficulties during this treatment.
-In order for parents to make an informed decision, they should read about this treatment.
+To take extra precautions, surgeons need to recognize which patients are more vulnerable to difficulties during this treatment.
+For parents to make an informed decision, they should read about this treatment.
 Also, parents should know that there is a 5% chance of surgical complications and that there are other procedures to achieve a more exact and better result.

 Why Choose Medical City Children’s Orthopedics and Spine Specialists